 Tip-4 Put your best work sample

-By adding the work sample or portfolio shows that you are sincere towards your career and your employer will surely consider you for the post.
+Adding the work sample or portfolio shows that you are sincere towards your graphic design career, and your employer will indeed consider you for the post.

 Tip-5 Insert Keywords